givesafe/givecard-api/README.md

 # GivecardApi

-This gem is an API wrapper for (GiiveCard API)[https://givecard-platform-dev.web.app/].
+This gem is an API wrapper for (GiveCard API)[https://givecard-platform-dev.web.app/].

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/givecard_api`.
 To experiment with that code, run `bin/console` for an interactive prompt.